Recent Searches

 Library News

-Booth Library’s collections are continually growing to meet the research and information needs of the EIU community.
-Last month, Booth Library acquired and cataloged 379 physical items (books, DVDs, government documents, archival resources, and more) and 1796 electronic resources (including ebooks, ejournals, digital audiobooks, and streaming videos).
+Booth Library’s collections added a multitude of new items last month!
+Booth Library acquired and cataloged 447 physical items (books, DVDs, government documents, archival resources, and more) and 2385 electronic resources (including ebooks, ejournals, digital audiobooks, EIU student theses, and streaming videos) in February 2026.
+Please find the lists of new items at the links below.
 Individual issues of current periodicals are excluded.
 All items are discoverable through the library’s online catalog.

 New acquisitions include items selected for purchase by Booth’s subject librarians, donations, re-cataloged library items, freely available government publications, and consortium-wide purchases.